How can mortgage arrears be managed in the first instance?

 What other measures can be taken to prevent court possession action?

-If SMI is unavailable and negotiations with the mortgage lender fail to result in a mutually agreeable repayment plan, other options which may need to be considered include:
+If SMI is unavailable and negotiations with the mortgage lender fail to result in a mutually agreeable repayment plan, other options may need to be considered.
+These include:

-selling up - this may involve downsizing or moving to a more affordable area, or even renting
+• selling the property - this may involve downsizing or moving to a more affordable area, or even renting

-voluntary repossession - moving out and handing the keys back to the mortgage lender should only be considered as a last resort; as it does not avoid repayments which fall due before the property is sold, makes it more difficult to obtain a mortgage in the future, and can potentially lead to being classed as 'intentionally homeless' (which makes it more difficult to find council accommodation)
+• voluntary repossession - moving out and handing the keys back to the mortgage lender should only be considered as a last resort.
+This is because it does not avoid repayments which fall due before the property is sold, makes it more difficult to obtain a mortgage in the future, and can potentially lead to being classed as 'intentionally homeless' (which makes it more difficult to find council accommodation)

 What is the possession action process?